 Frequently Asked Questions (FAQs)

-3. Are these changes applied to all types of withdrawals?
-No, these changes are applied only to crypto withdrawals.
-Fiat withdrawals remain unaffected.
+- Are these changes applied to all types of deposits and withdrawals?
+No, these changes are applied only to crypto deposits and withdrawals.
+Fiat deposits and withdrawals remain unaffected.

 Support